ConnorTews/ConnorTews/README.md

 - 👋 Hi, I’m @ConnorTews
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in full stack web development and game development
-- 🌱 I’m currently learning javascript, sass, scss and php.
+- I just like to mess around with things and see what it does.